Hmm-1224/Insight-web-manager-assignment/README.md

 # Insight-web-manager-assignment
-Do run index.html which is outside the directory
+Do run index.html which is outside the allhtml  directory